Jordyn Huitema: Paris Saint-Germain

-Seattle Reign FC
+Seattle Reign

 On June 18, 2022, Huitema transferred to American club Seattle Reign FC and signed a two-year contract.
 In the final of the 2022 edition of The Women's Cup, she scored her first goal for the team to give the Reign a 2–1 lead over Racing Louisville FC, ultimately proving to be the game-winning goal.
 She scored two goals in the remainder of the regular season, the second in the season-ending match with the Orlando Pride that saw the Reign clinch the NWSL Shield.

 In September 2024, Huitema would sign a contract extension with Seattle through the end of the 2026 season, with a mutual option for 2027.

+Chicago Stars

+On March 12, 2026, Chicago Stars FC acquired Huitema in a trade with Seattle in exchange for $200,000 in allocation money and a $300,000 transfer fee.
+Huitema signed a three-year contract through the 2028 season.
+She scored her first goal for the Stars on March 22, 2026, netting Chicago's second goal in a 2–1 win over Kansas City Current.
+On 18 July 2026, she sustained an ACL injury during a 2–0 defeat against Angel City which would sideline her for several months.